Dyalog/aplx/README.md

 * ⎕NREAD now accepts ¯1 for the number of elements to read, meaning read to end of file
 * ⎕NREPLACE accepts ¯1 as a position, meaning "the current position"

-**List of Differences:** A document containing a list of differences between APLX and Dyalog APL, and a discussion of strategies for dealing with them.
-See [Differences.md]().
+**List of Differences:** A document containing a [list of differences](Differences.md) between APLX and Dyalog APL, and a discussion of strategies for dealing with them. .

-**Emulations of APLX Features:** The file [APLX.dyalog]() defines a Dyalog namespace containing emulations for APLX primitives and system functions that are different or do not exist at all in Dyalog APL.
+**Emulations of APLX Features:** The file [APLX.dyalog](APLX.dyalog) defines a Dyalog namespace containing emulations for APLX primitives and system functions that are different or do not exist at all in Dyalog APL.

 **```]in``` user command:** This user command is available with all standard installations of Dyalog APL v15.0 or later, can import files in APL Transfer format (.ATF) that are created by the ```)out``` system command which is found in many APL systems, including APLX.
 For increasing amounts of online help, type ```]?in```,  ```]??in``` (and so on) in a Dyalog session.